-- 7.35 Infrastructure requirements are listed in the Policy, and further details are provided in Appendix D. Of these requirements, the following have been identified as critical to the delivery of the Strategic Development Location: - The Eastern Access Improvements including transport improvements required along A513 Beaconside and A518 Weston Road roundabout, the Eastern Access Route from Beaconside to St Thomas' Lane together with principal access to the sites. including delivery of Phase 1 of the Eastern Access Improvement Scheme.'
-(Beaconside extension Weston Road to Baswich Lane road bridge).
-This infrastructure is required to provide access routes to the main development areas.
-(MM38) - Suitable Alternative Natural Greenspace (SANGS) required through on-site / off-site provision / management at Cannock Chase to provide recreational areas for communities to use rather than using the Cannock Chase Special Area of Conservation. - Connection to the electricity grid in order to meet the needs of the new communities. - Potable water reinforcement works for the water supply in order to meet the water resource needs of the new communities. - Sewage capacity improvements required due to site topography draining to Beaconside terminal sewage pumping station linked to Brancote sewage treatment works.
-This infrastructure is required to meet the water resource needs for the new communities. - 7.36 Based on current information from the Infrastructure Delivery Plan and working in partnership with developers for the land east of Stafford, it has been established that the scale of development is capable of delivering the infrastructure requirements listed
+7.35 Infrastructure requirements are listed in the Policy, and further details are provided in Appendix D. Of these requirements, the following have been identified as critical to the delivery of the Strategic Development Location:

+- The Eastern Access Improvements including transport improvements along A513 Beaconside and A518 Weston Road, the Eastern Access Route from Beaconside to St Thomas' Lane together with principal access to the sites.
+This infrastructure is required to provide access routes to the main development areas. - Suitable Alternative Natural Greenspace (SANGS) required through on-site / off-site provision / management at Cannock Chase to provide recreational areas for communities to use rather than using the Cannock Chase Special Area of Conservation. - Connection to the electricity grid in order to meet the needs of the new communities. - Potable water reinforcement works for the water supply in order to meet the water resource needs of the new communities. - Sewage capacity improvements required due to site topography draining to Beaconside terminal sewage pumping station linked to Brancote sewage treatment works.
+This infrastructure is required to meet the water resource needs for the new communities.

+7.36 Based on current information from the Infrastructure Delivery Plan and working in partnership with developers for the land east of Stafford, it has been established that the scale of development is capable of delivering the infrastructure requirements listed